mills32/M3D-for-PlayStation-Portable/README.md

 which are combined in one, the relevant functions are exposed as "M3D" by including M3D.h.
 Thanks to the creators of AMGLib (Andresmargar, who integrated bullet inside AMGLib), OSLib, and bullet.

-This started as part of ONELua for PSP, and most of this was possible thanks to the members of the ONELua project.
+The base for this project started as part of ONELua for PSP, so this was possible thanks in part to the members of ONELua project.

 I just wanted to create an engine easy to use, and powerful enough to create things you can call "games" for PSP.